Supporting Australia’s regions to manage established pest animals and weeds

 Building skills and capacity in tramp ant management

 Target Species: Tramp ant species such as yellow crazy ant

-Key Activities: This project will build capability and capacity among key agricultural and non-agricultural organisations and land managers, as well as the community, to continue the on-ground management of invasive tramp ant species in north Queensland.
+Key Activities: This project built capability and capacity among key agricultural and non-agricultural organisations and land managers, as well as the community, to continue the on-ground management of invasive tramp ant species in north Queensland.

 Building stakeholder capacity to map and report Weeds of National Significance

 Target Species: All Western Australian Weeds of National Significanceand weeds identified as high priority.

 Key Activities: This project developed information products to assist landholders to accurately identify key weed species and delivered training for use of a mapping and reporting application for Weeds of National Significance in Western Australia.

 Accelerating capacity for Western Weeds of National Significance control through collaboration and innovation

 Target Species: Western Australian Weeds of National Significance